GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

     - Find the **GOOGLE_API_KEY** variable and paste in your API key
 - Restart Norsk by issuing this command:
     ```shell
-    sudo systemctl restart norsk
+    systemctl restart norsk
     ```

 And finally, let's explore the output we are getting.

 Go back to Norsk Studio.
-Observe the console output from the **Gemini AI** component to see the live commentary.
+Click the Play button to observe the console output from the **Gemini AI** component and see the live commentary.

 ### Success Criteria
 - Created a new Gemini API Key